-We do not label our jars with expiration dates as many spices do not "expire."
+Most spices do not "expire."
 Spices will lose flavor and color over time, as their volatile oils (from where the aromas and flavors derive) evaporate, but spoiling is not a concern for a majority of our products (exceptions: cheese powders/blends and sesame seeds are recommended to be replaced each year).
-We do recommend that you use our spices within 6-12 months for optimal flavor.
-If your spices are moving beyond the year mark, you're still fine to use them, but you'll find that you're using more to match the original flavor punch.
-As we reconsider our packaging and labeling, we are planning to add "packed on" dating for our spices.
+For optimal flavor, we recommend that our ground spices and blends get used within 12 to 18 months, after opening.
+If your spices are moving beyond that time frame, you're still fine to use them, but you'll find that you're using more to match the original flavor punch.
+As we reconsider our packaging and labeling, we are planning to add a suggested "use by" date on our spices.

 Aren't Sichuan Peppercorns banned in the United States?

 In the past, it was not possible to purchase Sichuan peppercorns in the US due to a mold (citrus canker) that could potentially destroy our domestic citrus production.
 The ban was later lifted as heating requirements were applied to the import the peppercorns.
 The FDA has since removed the ban and additional heating requirements, but imported spices still require a "kill step" such as steam treatment, ETO gas, or cold pasteurization.
 Our Sichuan peppercorns undergo heating to at least 140F but remain the most fragrant and flavorful that we've seen available on the market.
 We will continue to carry this product, and our supplier has not informed us of any intention to change their production methods.